TaitoUnited/taito-cli/README.md

 ## Usage

 Run `taito --help` to show a list of all predefined commands of taito-cli and additional custom commands provided by currently enabled plugins.
 Write `taito ` and hit tab, and you'll get autocompletion for all commands that are currently enabled (TODO dynamic autocomplete instead of static).
+Write `taito COMMAND -h` to get help for all commands that match the given command name.

+*But is it fun to use?
+Oh, yes!
+Enable the **fun** plugin, run `taito fun-starwars` and grab a cup of coffee ;) TIP: To close telnet, press `ctrl`+`]` (or `ctlr`+`å` for us scandinavians) and type `close`.*

 Some of the plugins require authentication.
 If you encounter an authorization error, run `taito --auth:ENV` to authenticate in the current context.
 Note that your credentials are saved on the container image, as you don't need them lying around on your host file system anymore.

-*But is it fun to use?
-Oh, yes!
-Enable the **fun** plugin, run `taito fun-starwars` and grab a cup of coffee ;) TIP: To close telnet, press `ctrl`+`]` (or `ctlr`+`å` for us scandinavians) and type `close`.*

 See the [README.md](https://github.com/TaitoUnited/server-template#readme) of server-template as an example on how to use taito-cli with your project.
 Note that you don't need to be located at project root when you run a taito-cli command since taito-cli determines project root by the location of the `taito-config.sh` file.
 For a quickstart guide, see the [examples](https://github.com/TaitoUnited/taito-cli/tree/master/examples) directory.
 You can also [search GitHub](https://github.com/search?q=topic%3Ataito-template&type=Repositories) for more taito-cli project templates.
 If you want to make your own, use **taito-template** as a label.

+## Advanced usage

-> Advanced usage: You can easily run any shell command inside the taito-cli container, for example: `taito -- kubectl get pods`.
+You can easily run any shell command inside the taito-cli container, for example: `taito -- kubectl get pods`.
 You can also start an interactive shell inside the container: `taito --shell`.
 Thus, you never need to install any infrastructure specific tools on your own operating system.
 If you need some tools that taito-cli container doesn't provide by default, use docker hub to build a custom image that is dependent on *taitounited/taito-cli*, or make a request for adding the tool to the original taito-cli image.

-TODO: With the `-v` flag (verbose) you can see all the commands that plugins run during the command execution.
+> TODO: With the `-v` flag (verbose) you can see all the commands that plugins run during the command execution.

 ## Configuration